danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

 == DVB-S2
 === Overview
 The #acr("DVB-S2") standard is modular with several optional blocks and data formats depending on the application@noauthor_dvb-s2_nodate.
 This project will use a single generic packetised stream with a fixed #acr("UPL"), as it includes #acr("CRC-8") error detection.
-The data stream is sliced into #acr("DFL") sized chunks and a #acr("BBFRAME") header inserted.
+The data stream is sliced into #acr("DFL") sized chunks and a header inserted to become a #acr("BBFRAME").
 The #acr("FEC") systems require the #acr("BBFRAME") to be padded to a specific length that depends on the current #acr("ACM") settings.
 After two coding stages, this becomes a FECFRAME#mark-acr-used("FECFRAME") which goes through constellation mapping, pilot insertion and scrambling to become a Physical Layer Frame.
 It is finally filtered and modulated up to the carrier frequency.

 #acr("DVB-S2") uses four modulation schemes from QPSK to 32APSK, coding rates from 1/4 to 9/10 and two #acr("FECFRAME") lengths.
-The #acr("ACM") Router can change any of these parameters, as well as the #acr("DFL") and #acr("UPL") from one #acr("BBFRAME") to the next to adapt to channel conditions.
-To minimise padding, a link layer protocol can be used called #acr("GSE") that handles the fragmentation of the packet based on the current optimal #acr("DFL")@noauthor_ts_nodate
+These parameters, along with #acr("DFL") and #acr("UPL"), are controlled by the #acr("ACM") Router to adapt to channel conditions and can be changed from one #acr("BBFRAME") to the next.
+To minimise padding, a link layer protocol can be used called #acr("GSE") that handles the fragmentation of packets based on the current optimal #acr("DFL")@noauthor_ts_nodate

 === Implementation
+The Zynq #acr("SoC") consists of a traditional #acr("FPGA"), referred to as the #acr("PL") combined with two ARM processing cores, referred to as the #acr("PS").
 One of the key challenges of this project is managing #acr("PL") resource usage.
 The flight hardware must handle uplink and downlink communications, #acr("PBR") processing and existing code included by the manufacturer.
-A target of no more than 50% usage on any one resource was implemented to ensure feasibility.
+A target of no more than 50% usage on any one resource was implemented to ensure everything could fit.
 The second key challenge is reliability, verification, and adherence to standard.
 To ensure this, a MATLAB example DVB-S2 implementation using HDL Coder will be modified to minimise resource requirements and integrate with the rest of the system.
 Packet handling will be managed on the #acr("PS"), including #acr("ACM"), scheduling, any #acr("GSE") implementation and header configuration.

 #stack(
   dir:ltr,
-  box(width: 10.3cm)[
+  box(width: 10.5cm)[
     == Adaptive Coding and Modulation Analysis

     Due to the complexity of implementing #acr("ACM") in the system, an investigation into the benefits over a fixed configuration that maximised availability was conducted.
 The satellite was simulated for the full mission duration at its initial altitude of 400km using the MATLAB Satellite Communications Toolbox.
 The elevation of the satellite during each pass over the Glasgow based ground station was binned into 5#symbol("°") increments.
-An existing link budget was used to calculate the #acr("CNR") for each elevation bin and cross-referenced to the optimimum modulation and coding rate using the #acr("DVB-S2") standard with a 10dB margin and #acr("BER") of 10#super("-7").
-The maximum possible throughput was calculated for each elevation bin and multiplied by the time spent at each elevation to find the total throughput for each strategy.
+An existing link budget was used to calculate the #acr("CNR") for each elevation bin and cross-referenced to the optimimum modulation and coding rate using the #acr("DVB-S2") standard with a 10dB link margin and #acr("BER") of 10#super("-7").
+The maximum possible throughput was calculated for each elevation bin and multiplied by the time spent to find the total throughput for each strategy.
 The results are shown in @Elevation2Capacity and show a significant increase in throughput, proving that the complexity of implementing #acr("ACM") is worth the benefits.
-The uplift would be further if the ground station was located at a lower latitude.
   ],
   [
     #figure(

         image("Figures/Elevation2Throughput.svg",width:50%),
-        caption: [Left - Elevation vs Modulation and Coding Rate (Blue), \
+        caption: [Left - Elevation vs modulation and coding rate (Blue), \
-         Modulation and Coding rate to throughput (red). \
+         modulation and Coding rate to throughput (red). \
          Top Right - Time spent in each elevation bin. \
           Bottom Right - Throughput vs strategy.]
         ) <Elevation2Capacity>